From "Doing It for Love," an essay by novelist, poet, and memoirist Erica Jong:

 We do it for love, of one kind or another.
 Love of the work, of the practice of our craft.
 Love of the painstaking process of bringing interior visions out into the world.
 Love of the various tools we use: ink, paper, paint, clay, fiddler's bow, photographer's light, the finely trained bodies of dancers and actors.
 Love of the solitary trance of creation, or the buzzy give-and-take of collaboration.
 Love of the first idea, of the rendering process, and then of the final product...followed by a reader's, viewer's, or listener's engagement.
 Love of completion, success, and achievement; and the harder love of set-back, failure, rejection, and all the things they teach.

 Doing our work, with commitment and focus, is what makes us writers, painters, performers -- not the size of the pay check our art-making earns.
-Most of the writers I've edited over the years (and these include well-known authors with multiple books, devoted readers, and prestigious awards) don't make enough to life on by writing alone.
+Most of the writers I've edited over the years (and these include well-known authors with multiple books, devoted readers, and prestigious awards) don't make enough to live on by writing alone.
 I wish they did.
 In a better world they would.
 They are writing for love.

 And yes, most writers write with the intention of being published and read -- which usually means putting on our business hats and venturing out into the marketplace.
 This is the part of the art-making process that separates "real" artists from amateurs -- or so, in a hyper-capitalist, transactional culture we are led to believe.
 When I meet someone new and they learn I'm a writer, often the very first thing I am asked is: Have you published anything?
 Followed by: What name do you write under?
 Would I have heard of you?
 And sometimes, baldly: Does it pay?